What is a Gift Aid Declaration?

-On the website – when giving a one-off or regular donation online, you will be given the option to make a Gift Aid Declaration.
+On the website – when giving a one-off or regular donation online, you will be given the option to make a Gift Aid Declaration with your donation.

-By phone – telephone the Customer Service Centre on (029) 2081 0800 to let us know that you would like us to reclaim tax on your gifts.
+By phone – call the Supporter Relations Team on (029) 2081 0800 to let us know that you would like us to reclaim tax on your gifts.
 We will then send you a letter confirming your declaration for you to check over and keep for your records.
 If you are happy with it, there is no need to take any further action.

 By post – many Care for the Family leaflets have a small section with a tick box and space for your name and address, which you can simply fill in and return to us.
-This gives us authority to claim Gift Aid on your behalf.
-Alternatively you can download our Gift Aid Declaration Form here.
+This gives us the authority to claim Gift Aid on your behalf.
+Alternatively, you can download our Gift Aid Declaration Form here.
+Post us your form by writing FREEPOST CFF on an envelope (no stamp or further address details required).

 Tax can be reclaimed on any gift, no matter how large or small, and you do not have to commit yourself to giving a certain amount or to giving regularly.